VAT in UAE : 5% Rate, Registration Threshold, Exemptions & Filing Rules

 Industry Specific VAT Considerations in UAE

-• Healthcare: Most medical services and essential medicines are zero-rated, but other medical supplies may attract 5% VAT.
+• Healthcare: Many medical services and medicines are zero-rated.
+Other medical supplies may be subject to a 5% VAT.

-• Oil & Gas: Crude oil and natural gas are zero-rated, while other oil and gas products, including petrol, are subject to 5% VAT.
+• Oil & Gas: Crude oil and natural gas are zero-rated, whereas all other oil and gas products, including petrol, are standard-rated and taxed with 5% VAT.

 • Real Estate: Sale and rent of commercial buildings are standard-rated at 5%.
 The first sale or rent of a residential building after construction is zero-rated, but subsequent sales/rents are exempt.
 Bare land is exempt, while developed land is standard-rated.
 Hotels and serviced accommodation are standard-rated at 5%.